Enhancing the sensitivity and selectivity of pyrene-based sensors for detection of small gaseous molecules via destructive quantum interference: Computational details

-For the electrodes, the scattering region consists of seven $6\times 4$-layer Au(111), and the molecular bridge is connected via thiol anchoring groups to Au adatoms placed in the hollow position of the Au(111) surface.
+For the electrodes, the scattering region consists of seven $6\times 4$-layers Au(111), and the molecular bridge is connected via thiol anchoring groups to Au adatoms placed in the hollow position of the Au(111) surface.
 We take a typical bonding distance of $d_{\textrm{Au-S}}=2.12$~\AA.~\cite{zhao2017destructive,stadler2005forces} For the electron transport calculations, the scattering region is sampled with a $4 \times 4 \times 1$ Monkhorst-Pack mesh, and the leads are sampled with a $4 \times 4 \times 6$ Monkhorst-Pack mesh, where $z$ denotes the transport direction.
-The transmission function is calculated within the Landauer-B\"{u}ttiker formalism\cite{landauer1957spatial} as
+The transmission function is calculated within the Landauer-B\"{u}ttiker formalism~\cite{landauer1957spatial} as

-where $G$ is the retarded Green's function and $\Gamma = \imath(\Sigma-\Sigma^{\dagger})/2$ denotes the coupling to either the left (L) or right (R) lead in terms of the corresponding embedding self-energy.
+where $G$ is the retarded Green's function of the scattering region and $\Gamma = \imath(\Sigma-\Sigma^{\dagger})/2$ denotes the coupling to either the left (L) or right (R) lead in terms of the corresponding embedding self-energy.
 Finally, we evaluate the electric current (per spin) as